SublimeText/LaTeXTools/README.markdown

 For example: to jump to the point in the PDF file corresponding to the current cursor position, use `Ctrl-l, j`: that is, hit `Ctrl-l`, then release both the `Ctrl` and the `l` keys, and quickly type the `l` key (OS X users: replace `Ctrl` with `Cmd`).
 To wrap the selected text in an `\emph{}` command, use `Ctrl-l, Ctrl-e`: that is, hit `Ctrl-l`, release both keys, then hit `Ctrl-e` (again, OS X users hit `Cmd-l` and then `Cmd-e`).

+`Ctrl-l` (`Cmd-l` on OS X) is the standard ST2 keybinding for "expand selection to line"; this is **remapped** to `Ctrl-l,Ctrl-l` (`Cmd-l,Cmd-l` on OS X).
+This is the *only* standard ST2 keybinding that is affected by the plugin---an advantage of new-style keybindings.

-Most facilities are invoked using sequences of 2 keys or key combinations, as in the examples just given.
+Most plugin facilities are invoked using sequences of 2 keys or key combinations, as in the examples just given.
 A few use sequences of 3 keys or key combinations.

-Henceforth, I will write `C-` instead of `Ctrl-` or `Cmd-`: you know your platform, so you know what you should use.
+Henceforth, I will write `C-` to mean `Ctrl-` for Linux or Windows, and `Cmd-` for OS X. You know your platform, so you know what you should use.
+In a few places, to avoid ambiguities, I will spell out which key I mean.

+Finally, if you really, really hate the new bindings, look in the plugin's directory: there you will find files named, e.g., `Default (OSX).sublime-keybinding.OLD`.
+This is the old binding file.
+Drop it in your `User` directory, remove the `.OLD` extension, and you will get back the old bindings.
+However, you will miss some important functionality, such as ref-cite completion using the quick panel.
+Of course, you can add it back by tinkering with the keybinding file.
+Just remember: **do not** modify the keybinding file in the plugin directory, because it will be clobbered the next time you update LaTeXTools.

 Compiling LaTeX files
 ---------------------

-**Keybinding:** `C-b`
+**Keybinding:** `C-b` (standard ST2 keybinding)

 The ST2 Build command takes care of the following: